crispgm/crispgm.com/README.md

 [crispgm.github.io](https://crispgm.github.io) is my personal home page and blog.
 GitHub Pages was initially used and now it is hosted by Linode.

-This project also contains the generator, written in rough PHP codes.

-Powered by PHP, parsedown, jQuery, highlight.js and FontAwesome.
+Powered by Jekyll, highlight.js and FontAwesome.

 HTTPS powered by Certbot.